saibotsivad/jsonapi-svelte-form/README.md

 	.then(load)
 ```

-That data structure looks like this:
+That structure of that object looks like this:

 ```js
 const JsonApiForm = {